Matchlock musket in China: Ming Dynasty: Bird guns

 Ming musketeers training volley fire (illustration from a Ming military manual, 1639).

-The first matchlock muskets from the Ottoman Empire were introduced to the northwestern China via Turfan during the fighting in Hami Prefecture (eastern Xinjiang) in 1513–1524.
+The first matchlock muskets from the Ottoman Empire were introduced to northwestern China via Turfan during the fighting in Hami Prefecture (eastern Xinjiang) in 1513–1524.
 However, they were not widely adopted in China at the time.
 In the rest of the country muskets were introduced before the end of the 1540s by Japanese pirates, who only recently copied them from the Portuguese in 1543.
 Around this time (1529), the production of larger cannons based on the Portuguese model also began in China.

+Ming forces had obtained arquebuses by 1548, when a Ming soldier named Li Guangshou wounded a smuggler using a matchlock.
+In 1548-49, Zhu Wan captured matchlocks from a multinational group of smugglers.
+The term bird gun was mentioned in the military manual Jixiao Xinshu, which was published in 1560.
+The book was written by the Ming general Qi Jiguang, who encountered tanegashima firearms while fighting against Wokou (multiethnic pirate groups in the Sea of Japan) in South China (1555-1560).
+He stated in the Lianbing shiji (1571-77) that the tanegashima were the origin of Chinese matchlocks.
+However in 1562, Zheng Ruozeng stated that bird guns had already entered China before the seizure of Tanegashima in 1548, but were not yet being produced there.
+One source states that the Ming army captured matchlocks from two Portuguese ships in 1523.
+Around 1553, Zhao Chen proposed manufacturing bird-beak guns to combat pirates.
+The Ming re-encountered matchlock-wielding Wokou in 1554 when a Ming soldier was wounded by one.
+In 1555, Ming soldiers on the walls of Nanjing fired at Wokou using matchlocks.
+One Chinese source credits the pirate Wang Zhi with introducing arquebuses to the Chinese government.
+An official ordered him to manufacture them after his surrender in 1558.
+By 1558, large scale production of arquebuses began in Chinese state arsenals.
+That year, the first batch of 10,000 guns was produced.
+In the same year, many Wokou were gunned down by Ming soldiers wielding matchlocks.

-By the last stage of the Ming dynasty, bird guns were used extensively, but were not the main infantry weapon.
-A military report from the early 1620s, during the war with the Jurchens, asked for the mobilization of 130,000 new soldiers and production of 7,000 hand cannons (three-eyed guns) and bird guns.
-During 1618-1622 Ming Ministry of Works reported the production of 6,425 muskets, 98,547 polearms and swords, 26,214 great “horse decapitator” swords and 42,800 bows.
+By the late Ming dynasty, bird guns were used extensively, but were not the primary infantry weapon.
+A military report from the early 1620s, during the war with the Later Jin dynasty of the Jurchens, requested the mobilization of 130,000 new soldiers and production of 7000 san yan chong (hand cannons) and bird guns.
+During 1618-1622 Ming Ministry of Works reported the production of 6,425 muskets, 98,547 polearms and swords, 26,214 great “horse decapitator” swords, and 42,800 bows.
+In 1629 Minister of Rites Xu Guangqi, a Catholic convert under Portuguese influence, proposed the formation of new brigades consisting of 5,200 infantry each, of which 1200 would be armed with bird guns.